 A licensed Maine caregiver can possess and cultivate marijuana on your behalf.
 This is as long as they are registered with the state and receive a valid I.D card.

-- The patient is a qualifying minor (under the age of 18), and the first caregiver is the patient’s parent or legal guardian.
+- The patient is a qualifying minor (under 18), and the first caregiver is the patient’s parent or legal guardian.

 - An adult patient is incapacitated, and the first caregiver is the patient’s health care power of attorney or their legal guardian.